WCKDNaz/wckdnaz.github.io/README.md

 >
 >Incorporated `ParamGridBuilder` and `CrossValidator` with `GBTClassifier`, added `weight` to respective labelled instances as a measure of balance in the dataset.
 >
->Finally, a confusion matrix was utilized to measure the accuracy of the trained model's prediction on the given test set. **Achieved 91-92% Accuracy**
+>Finally, a confusion matrix was utilized to measure the accuracy of the trained model's prediction on the given test set. **Achieved 90% accuracy, heavily skewed data**

 ### Rice Seed MultiClass-Classification - CNN & Transfer Learning
 >Built a neural network from scratch as part of my studies for my A.I - Machine Vision course.
 The network was relatively small in size and performed poorly.